BOUNCING BACK: After a Rough Loss Last Week, Union/A-C Valley Rebounds With Big Win Over Brockway

 Now Reed is hoping this will be a springboard for his team going forward.

-Union/A-C Valley is just a one-point loss in the opened away from being 3-1 itself.
+Union/A-C Valley is just a one-point loss in the open away from being 3-1 itself.

 “The schedule is tough.
 We have a lot of tough games on our schedule,” Reed said.
 “All you can really do is take them one at a time and worry about trying to go into your next week with a win because it’s gonna be a tough battle every week.”